ibroadfo/ember-cli-deploy-firebase-database/README.md

 # ember-cli-deploy-firebase-database

-> An Ember CLI Deploy plugin to ....... (you could add a tag line for your plugin here)
+> An Ember CLI Deploy plugin to upload index.html to a firebase database

-[TODO] You could write a short summary of your plugin here
+This plugin uploads a file, presumably index.html, to a specified Firebase Realtime Database.

+More often than not this plugin will be used in conjunction with <https://github.com/ibroadfo/ember-cli-deploy-firebase> where the ember application assets will be served from Firebase Hosting and the index.html file will be served from a Cloud Function which pulls from a Firebase Database (more explanation to follow!).
+However, it can be used to upload any file to a firebase db.

 ## What is an Ember CLI Deploy plugin?